The 65+ Dementia Study: Enhanced surveillance of Creutzfeldt-Jakob Disease in the older population

 5. Post-mortem examination of brain tissue to look for evidence of CJD.

-Further information can be found on the Study Protocol, or Patient Information leaflets and consent forms found on the links below or, if you would like to find out more information about the study, or have any questions, please do not hesitate to contact our Study Research Nurse, Audrey Kuchnowski on the contact details below:
+Further information can be found in the study protocol at the link below or if you would like to find out more information about the study, or have any questions, please do not hesitate to contact Dr. Lovney Kanguru, our Senior Epidemiologist managing the study on the contact details below: